 The 6 th Annual Steve Mesic Memorial Ride

 The ride will be Saturday June 23, 2018.
 It starts at T.B.
 McQuesten Community Park on Upper Wentworth St, Hamilton, just south of the Lincoin M. Alexander Parkway.
 Bikes gather from10 am to noon.
-We will ride to Norm's place in Waterford for a FREE bbq.
-BYOB if u want to drink as there will not be any alcohol sales.
+We will ride to SWAZZEE'S restaurant and bar in Waterford in the plaza across from the Tim Horton's..
 Donations for Steve's son Domenik's education fund will be appreciated.
 We hope the weather will co-operate as there is no rain date. if u need more info just call, text or email us, thanks and hope to c u at the ride...

 The 5 th Annual Steve Mesic Memorial Ride was great, lots of bikes, door prizes, food and beer and the band was awesome.
 C U next year..

 Meet my my new Grandson, one hour old, Domenik Steve Mesic born Sept 24/13.
 A future Harley rider in the works!

 Domenik will be leading his Dad's Memorial Ride in 16 yrs.
 Already has his ride!!
 Check it out here more...

 The First annual Steve Mesic Memorial ride was held Sept 13/13.

 The weather wasn't the best but we had a great turn out for the event.
 RIP Steve..We will remember u forever!

 Blair on his Custom, built in our shop..

 yes, that is a nitrous bottle you see there. humm.....faaassst, ya think?? more...

 So i went to the USA in Oct /12 and brought back a new 2013 Ultra HD ride for myself.
 Needed another wagon, probably the last new Harley.
 Now to tear it apart and give it some real power..